 - 1/2 Tbsp ground cinnamon

 - 1/4 cup extra virgin coconut oil*

-- 1/3 cup + 2 Tbsp honey (sub maple syrup or agave for vegan)
+- 1/2 scant cup honey (sub maple syrup or agave for vegan)

-- Spread the mixture evenly onto a baking sheet (may take two batches) and bake for 20-25 minutes, stirring a bit near the halfway point.
+Spread the mixture evenly onto a baking sheet (may take two batches- or more if increasing batch size) and bake for 20-25 minutes, stirring a bit near the halfway point.
 The coconut oil will help this granola crisp up nicely but be sure to watch it carefully as it browns quickly.

 *If you'd rather use canola or another oil, that's fine.
 Just adjust your cooking time as needed (you're going for the deep golden brown color).

 *This granola is very customizable.
 Feel free to omit or add any addition spices or components.